2/12/2019

 Nick Joseph

 Thanks, Ben.
-Can you provide an update on ProMedica's integration of the skilled nursing assets?
+Keep providing update on ProMedica's integration of the skilled nursing assets.
 At the investor day, you mentioned that trends so far were better than expected.

 speaker

-You have heard from the leaders of ProMedica and HR Medicare on our investor day, and you heard from them directly that now the leadership team expects better synergies in the medium, short to medium term.
-We are encouraged overall by what's going on in the post-acute sector.
-I'm not going to make too many comments, given that Genesis is a public company, but look for their release and see how obviously that sector is playing out, but we're definitely encouraged by the sector.
-Just remember that about half, 45% to be exact, of that HR Medicare transaction is attributed to senior housing.
-We're seeing occupancy in that senior housing, both triple net, as we mentioned, and in the shop segment is starting to come back.
-So those are some of the data points I will point out to you as you think about overall ProMedica HR Medicare construct.
-Thank
+You have heard from the leaders of Prometica and AC America on our invest today, and you heard from them directly that now the leadership team expects better synergies in the short to medium term.
+We are encouraged overall by what's going on in the post-secret sector.
+I'm not going to make too many comments, given that Genesys is a public company, but look for their release. and see how obviously that sector is playing out, but we're definitely encouraged by the sector.
+Just remember that about half, 45% to be exact, of that HCR managed share transaction is attributed to senior housing.
+We're seeing occupancy in that senior housing, both triple net, as we mentioned, both triple net and in the shop segment is starting to come back.
+So those are some of the data points I will point out to you. as you think about overall ProMedica ACM Manicure contract.
+Thank you.

 speaker